jq-wei/jq-wei.github.io/note_wei.md

 # how to use

-1. make the modifications and push.
+1. make the modifications and push (to the main branch).
 Github will automatically compile and deploy which takes about 5 mins.

 # Project pages